X-Illuminati/glyphinator/README.md

 https://github.com/X-Illuminati/glyphinator/

 ## Usage
-Supports UPC-A and DataMatrix (ECC200) barcodes.
-More to come!
+Supports UPC-A, DataMatrix (ECC200), and quick response 2D barcodes.

 ### UPC-A
 Include upc.scad in your model with the use command.